Applied Behaviour Analysis- ABA

 -

-We start by learning what makes your child unique: their interests, their strengths, what motivates them, and where they might need extra support.
-We do this through conversations with you (because you know your child best), observing your child in their natural environment, and using specialized assessments designed for their age and needs.
+We start by getting to know what brings your child joy and what makes them unique.
+Their interests, strengths, and motivations serve as the backbone of therapy.
+We identify these qualities through conversations with you (because you know your child best), observing your child in their natural environment, and using specialized assessments during play activities designed for their age and needs.

 From there, we create a personalized Behaviour Support Plan tailored specifically for your child.
 This is centered around your child’s interests, skills they’re ready to develop, and positive strategies for any challenges they may have.